Countship of Larvik: House of Ahlefeldt-Laurvig

 Granted in 1785 by the Supreme Court to major general Christian Ahlefeldt (1732-1791), count of Langeland with name Ahlefeldt-Laurvigen.
 He was the son-in-law of one of Gyldenløve's daughters.
-In 1805 his son, Count Frederik Ahlefeldt-Laurvig, sold the county of Laurvig together with Fritzø Ironworks to the king.
-However the family continued to use the name Ahlefeldt-Laurvig or Ahlefeldt-Laurvigen.
+In 1805, his son Count Frederik Ahlefeldt-Laurvig sold the county of Laurvig together with Fritzø Ironworks to the king.
+The family continued to use the name Ahlefeldt-Laurvig or Ahlefeldt-Laurvigen.
 The king sold the county again by royal resolution of August 26, 1817.

 Coat of arms blazoned: "Hvidt kors mellem 1. og 4. grevskabet Laurvig, 2. og 3. lodret delt af grevskabet Langeland og gult, hvori to røde fisk mellem tolv sorte græske kors.
 Grevekronet midterskjold, se Ahlefeldt.
 Hjelmfigurer: grevekrone; gul ørn; Danneskiold-Laurvig og Ahlefeldt.
 Skjoldholdere: se Danneskiold-Laurvig."